rks101/eglinux/README.md

 - "2>&1" redirects both stderr and stdout

-When desired to suppress the noise of output, stdout and stderr can be merged:
+When desired to suppress the noise of command output, stdout and stderr can be merged:
 ```
 locate canary > output.txt 2>&1          <== locate command may generate many permission errors, and this redirection makes it quiet.
 ```